istio/istio.io/content/en/blog/2022/istioctl-proxy/index.md

 ## Configure istioctl to use the sample proxy service

 To configure `istioctl`, we first need to deploy  the proxy service next to the running `istiod` pods.
-In our installation, you've deployed the control plane in the `external-istiod` namespace, so we start the proxy service on the external cluster using the following command:
+In our installation, we've deployed the control plane in the `external-istiod` namespace, so we start the proxy service on the external cluster using the following command:

 {{< text bash >}}